THE ALLIANCE TO SAVE ENERGY RESOURCES

-Kateri Callahan brings more than 25 years of experience in policy advocacy, fundraising, coalition building, and organizational management to her position as the president of the Alliance to Save Energy.
-The Alliance to Save Energy is a premier non-government organization headquartered in Washington, D.C.
-The Alliance has worked for more than three decades to advance energy efficiency worldwide to achieve a healthier economy, a cleaner environment, and greater energy security.
+Kateri Callahan brought more than 25 years of experience in policy advocacy, fundraising, coalition building, and organizational management to her position as the president of the Alliance to Save Energy.
+The Alliance, a premier non-government organization headquartered in Washington, D.C., has worked for nearly four decades to advance energy efficiency worldwide to achieve a healthier economy, a cleaner environment, and greater energy security.
 Serving as president of the Alliance from January 2004 to April 2018, Callahan led a staff of 30 and oversaw a budget of approximately $8 million annually.
 Under Callahan’s leadership, the Alliance conducts policy, communications, research, education, and market transformation initiatives in the U.S. and abroad.